nautobot/nautobot-app-device-onboarding/docs/user/app_getting_started.md

 ## First steps with the App

-This App exposes a legacy device onboarding job, as well as two new SSoT based jobs that are considered the future of the App.
+This App exposes an original device onboarding job, as well as two new SSoT based jobs that are considered the future of the App.

 ### Prerequisites